Okehampton: Road

 The A30 trunk road gives fast access to the east and west.
 After years of uncertainty, this trunk road was finally re-routed in 1988 to bypass the town, which had previously been a holiday traffic bottleneck on summer weekends.

 Rail

 Okehampton railway station is on the former northerly rail route from Exeter St Davids to Plymouth via Tavistock.
 The line from Exeter was kept open for freight traffic to and from Meldon Quarry, 2 mi west of Okehampton.
 In 1997, Devon County Council revived a passenger rail service from Exeter, on summer weekends only, in an attempt to reduce motor traffic to the national park, which became a summer Sunday service, operated at its closure by Great Western Railway.
-In March 2010, the freight operator Devon & Cornwall Railways announced plans to reinstate a daily passenger service terminating in Exeter, though this never came to fruition.
 The station was also previously served by heritage trains, but closed to all services in 2019.

-Okehampton station then reopened to a regular service on 20 November 2021 as part of refurbishment of the line.
-The Dartmoor Line, as it is now called, opened with a two hourly service to Exeter St Davids which increased to hourly in Spring 2022.
+Okehampton station then reopened to a regular service in 2021 following refurbishment of the line.
+The Dartmoor line, as it is now called, opened with a two hourly service to Exeter St Davids which increased to hourly in spring 2022.

 In the wake of widespread disruption caused by damage to the mainline track at Dawlish by coastal storms in February 2014, leaving Plymouth and Cornwall with no rail connection to the rest of the country, Network Rail considered reopening the Exeter-to-Plymouth route via Okehampton and Tavistock.